osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/pi-adapter-for-bacnet-data-selection-configuration.md

 When you add a data source, the adapter discovers devices and objects specified in the configuration.

+**Note:** This procedure uses cURL commands for REST endpoint configuration, but other options are available.
+For more information, see [Configuration tools](xref:ConfigurationTools).
 ## BACnet device configuration

-In data source discovery, device information for all discovered devices is retrieved by the BACnet adapter, which is subsequently available through the following REST endpoint using any configuration tool that can execute an HTTP GET command:
+In data source discovery, device information for all discovered devices is retrieved by the BACnet adapter, which is subsequently available through the following REST endpoint using any configuration tool that can execute an HTTP `GET` command:

 `http://localhost:5590/api/v1/configuration/<ComponentId>/DeviceConfiguration/`